My Life! Teaching in a Korean University

 ESL Grammar Games.

-Sample ESL Lesson Plan for Listening
+Sample ESL Adult Lesson Plan for Listening

 I know that many foreign teachers teach “speaking” or “conversation” classes and choose to focus mostly on speaking.
 However, if you think about it, listening is half of the conversation, right?
 Or it should be!
 That’s why I like to spend some time working on listening skills in my classes.